sdkryger/kreegur_test_system/README.md

 - Place files in Apache public docs folder (/var/www/html)

 ## Operation
-Start Python script `python/processor.py` to send processor heartbeat
+- Start Python script `python/processor.py` to send processor heartbeat
+- OPTIONAL - Start Python script `python/simulatedData.py` to broadcast simulated data

 ### Data display and logging
 Publish data to the mqtt broker to display it and log it.